turingschool/curriculum/source/projects/store_engine.markdown

   * 4: Program fulfills all Base Expectations and two Extensions
   * 3: Program fulfills all Base Expectations
   * 2: Program fulfills Base Expectations except for one or two features.
-  * 1: Program fulfills many Base Expectations, but more than two features.
+  * 1: Program fulfills many Base Expectations, but more than two features are missing.
   * 0: Program does not fulfill any of the Base Expectations